conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - CONS-1774 Fixed an issue with the "New version" button in the banner that was still showing despite being on the latest version
 - Fixed error messages in many places where the error message wasn't useful
 - CONS-1508/aws-glue-schema-registry-breaking-after-1h-connection-pool-shut-down
-- Fixed all critical and high CVE in console cortex image
+- Fixed all critical and high CVE in console-cortex image